Husseincode9/Husseincode9/README.md

   interests: [
     "tryhackme and hack the box challenges",
     "Penetration testing",
-    "Customising home networks to test protection methods and monitor traffic", "Active Division 1 basketball player in "Webba" and Assistant coach for the "Sonics" youth team" ], current challenges: "Development of own website where i can host all of my projects"
+    "Customising home networks to test security methods and monitor traffic", "Active Division 1 basketball player in "Webba" and Assistant coach for the "Sonics" youth team" ], current challenges: "Development of own website where i can host all of my projects"